 9. Prague, Czech Republic

 Prague is one of Europe's cheapest cities—and one of its most spectacular too.
 Everything from its flat whites to its historic hotels are budget-friendly, leaving you with plenty of cash to get under the skin of this arrestingly beautiful city.
 Not that you'll need it.
-Known as the 'City of 100 Spires’ but boasting around 500, Prague has a history stretching back 1,000 years – all discoverable without having to spend a penny.
+Known as the 'City of 100 Spires' (but boasting around 500) Prague has a history stretching back 1,000 years—with its Medieval landmarks discoverable by wandering through Prague's cobbled streets.